 1. Data streaming direct from your bank

 Many business bank accounts now talk to accounting software.
-When you make a transaction, all th details show up in your accounting software that night.
+When you make a transaction, all the details show up in your accounting software that night.
 You just need to choose accounting software that can receive bank feeds.

 2. Apps that read your paper invoices for you

 Now you can get data from a paper receipt (or invoice) into your accounting software without going anywhere near a keyboard.
-With an app like Receipt Bank, you just photograph the receipt or invoice on your phone.
+With an app like Hubdoc you just photograph the receipt or invoice on your phone.
 Optical character recognition technology then reads the document and tells your accounting software who it’s from, when it was issued, what it’s for and how much money is owed.

 The upside of automating data entry